Yogurt Flatbread

 - Add the Stonyfield whole milk yogurt on top.

-- When it gets tough to stir, transfer the dough to a lightly floured surface and knead for a few minutes.
+- When the mixture gets tough to stir, transfer the dough to a lightly floured surface and knead for a few minutes.
 It will look bumpy and that’s fine.
-But feel free to add more flour so it’s not sticky on your fingers.
+Feel free to add more flour so it’s not sticky on your fingers.

 - Divide the dough into four equal parts.